-- Business partners shall take safety measures for production facilities and machines used. - Appropriate maintenance shall be done, through means such as safety devices, fail safes, fool proofs, interlocks and protective walls, etc., in the face of possible danger existence in which workers get injured with facility machines. - Business partners shall understand the situation of occupational accident and diseases, and take appropriate measures. - e.g. encouraging workers to report the situation, categorizing and recording the accidents/ diseases, providing necessary medical treatment, surveying the accidents/diseases, taking corrective actions, encouraging workers to return to workforce, etc.
+- Business partners shall take safety measures for production facilities and machines used. - \ Appropriate maintenance shall be done, through means such as safety devices, fail safes, fool proofs, interlocks and protective walls, etc., in the face of possible danger existence in which workers get injured with facility machines. - Business partners shall understand the situation of occupational accident and diseases, and take appropriate measures. - e.g. encouraging workers to report the situation, categorizing and recording the accidents/diseases, providing necessary medical treatment, surveying the accidents/diseases, taking corrective actions, encouraging workers to return to workforce, etc. - Business partners are requested to assume emergency/possible emergency cases, and to prepare emergency action plans with emergency manuals. - \ Emergency action plans can include the following: reporting of emergency case, notification to workers, clarification of evacuation method, emergency drills and setting of appropriate fire detectors and extinguishers, establishing evacuation facilities, preparing first-aid kits and recovery plans, etc. - Business partners are requested to notify workers of correct handling method of chemical substances.

-- Business partners are requested to assume emergency/possible emergency cases, and to prepare emergency action plans with emergency manuals. - Emergency action plans can include the following: reporting of emergency case, notification to workers, clarification of evacuation method, ensuring easy evacuation in an emergency (readily accessible to emergency exits without obstacles), emergency drills and setting of appropriate fire detectors and extinguishers, establishing evacuation facilities, preparing first-aid kits and recovery plans, etc. - Business partners are requested to notify workers of correct handling method of chemical substances in a language the workers can understand. - Business partners are requested to assure the safety in logistics process of products and take appropriate measures in case of accident, as well as to reduce environmental impact in logistics.
+Business partners are requested to assure the safety in logistics process of products and take appropriate measures in case of accident, as well as to reduce environmental impact in logistics.